 STI values around 0.5 (Poor – Fair, light green, yellow to light orange) (Speech Transmission Index)

 STI values <0.2 (Bad, shades of green) (Speech Transmission Index)

 Sound reduction is illustrated below in dB and by colour variations and the perception of speech (STI values) fits very well with the colour variations. red / orange being good – excellent

 In the classroom spaces speech can be heard clearly and there are few unexpected distractions and an absence of disturbance from adjacent spaces.
 The effectiveness of the overlapping doorway sound traps make the learning spaces more acoustically closed than first appears while supporting the school to be more educationally open and transparent with their teaching and learning activities.
 To see this work in reality watch the walk through movie of Witzenhausen school here.

-For more info about this semi-open school, please contact me Colin Campbell, Follow @EDU_Colin or see the paper “Effective open learning landscapes and the well-being of teachers
+For more info about this semi-open school, please contact us here, Follow @EDU_Colin or see the paper “Effective open learning landscapes and the well-being of teachers

 and students”, presented at ICBEN2017 here based on the acoustic report by Jeroen Vugts LBP Sight here.